Alanna Backx, DVM

 Dr. Onderdonk joins us after spending 13 years at a veterinary practice in northern NJ.
 She graduated from Tufts University School of Veterinary Medicine in 2003 and then completed an additional year of training during a rotating internship in medicine and surgery in 2004.
 She looks forward to being able to offer acupuncture to her patients when she completes her certification course at the Chi Institute in the fall of 2018.
 While she enjoys the multi-facetted demands of being a veterinarian, especially surgery and endocrine diseases, the relationships she builds with her patients and clients is the part of her job that she treasures the most.
 Because each patient has unique needs, she strives to work closely with owners to create treatment plans that best serve their and their pet’s individual situations and aims to make visits as stress-free as possible.
 Outside of work she enjoys cycling, running, Pilates, music (singing, playing, listening), and all the amazing restaurants that Brooklyn offers.
-Her menagerie of pets includes a dog rescued off a beach in Puerto Rico named Coqui, a partially blind cat named Little Bee and a feral cat named Turtle.
+Her menagerie of pets includes her senior rescue dog Keisha, a partially blind cat named Little Bee and a feral cat named Turtle.

 Erica Morgan, co-owner of All Creatures, wanted to be a veterinarian ever since she spent weeks researching dog breeds in an attempt to win over her parents’ permission to get one (her mother was hoping she could find one that would neither bark nor shed!).
 She studied English at Yale and did her post baccalaureate at Columbia before enrolling in Cornell's School of Veterinary Medicine in 1999.
 Since graduation in 2003 she has practiced along the East Coast from Syracuse, NY to Reston, VA, and points in between.
 Erica is thrilled to be offering her services to creatures in the Brooklyn area.
 She has a particular interest in dentistry, internal medicine, control of chronic pain conditions (Dr. Morgan has completed advanced coursework in both acupuncture and trigger point therapy), and in improving the quality of life of senior pets.
 Out of the hospital Erica enjoys vegetarian cooking, hiking, reading, occasional binge watching TV, and snuggling on the couch with her husband and one or more of her rescue animals.

 Maggie has loved animals since she can remember.
 Growing up in Poland always surrounded by a menagerie of animals she has been a caregiver to them since she was able to walk.
-A highly skilled, driven and passionate Vet Assistant we are proud that she is a part of our team.
-In addition to working full time she is also a full time Student at San Juan College for her Technician License.
+A highly skilled, driven and passionate Licensed Veterinary Technician we are proud that she is a part of our team.
 Being an animal lover through and through she is active in animal rescue and spends what little free time she has with the street cats of Brooklyn rescuing, socializing, and fostering to adopt.
 She lives with her supporting husband and their many pets and rescues.

 Brooklyn born and raised, Kim always preferred stuffed animals over baby dolls and the Coney Island aquarium over any park.
 She loved animals and had her fair share of exotic pets.
 She knew she did not want to be a veterinarian, but didn't realize she could still be involved in animal medicine until she took a position cleaning a veterinary office.
 Her responsibility also included feeding the boarding cats and animals up for adoption.
 She found her calling, and she was a strong advocate for the quality of care and comfort of the hospitalized patients while she moved up the ranks to become a head technician.
 She became close friends with doctors who shared the same interests and goals as her: keeping a strong work ethic with a small team, a love of world-traveling, donating time to charity work locally or abroad, and ordering lunch online!